-In case you didn’t know, this week (June 9th-16th) is National Nursing Assistant Week 2016.
-What better time to explain the difference between two very popular careers in the healthcare field: a medical assistant and a nursing assistant?
-Although the job titles are similar, there are a number of differences in these two occupations in terms of where they work, the duties they perform, and the requirements in order to enter the field under these titles.
-Below we’re going to clear up some of the misconceptions and explain what sets these careers apart.
-It’s an all-out brawl: Medical Assistant versus Nursing Assistant.
+When it comes to the healthcare field, there are a number of positions that are available.
+Two such positions are medical assistants and CNAs.
+Although the job descriptions may seem similar in some aspects, there are a number of differences in these two occupations in terms of where they work, the duties they perform, and the requirements in order to enter the field under these titles.
+Below we’re going to clear up some of the misconceptions between a medical assistant and CNA.

-Medical Assistants tend to work for and directly with physicians in outpatient and ambulatory care facilities, such as physician’s offices and health clinics, as well as hospitals and offices of other types of health practitioners, and perhaps sometimes even in hospitals.
+Medical Assistants tend to work for and directly with physicians in outpatient and ambulatory care facilities, such as physician’s offices and health clinics, as well as urgent care centers, offices of other types of health practitioners, and perhaps sometimes even in hospitals.

 - Preparing patients for examinations and taking medical histories.